 Using the rich and diverse Year 7 curriculum as a foundation, students in Year 8 are given the same opportunities to become confident English specialists.
 As in Year 7, there is an emphasis on reading for pleasure, both inside and outside the classroom.

 In Year 9, students in English are able to consolidate the knowledge and key skills that have been nurtured in Year 7 and 8.
-The focus remains on developing maturity and excellence in reading and writing responses; students are exposed to a broad range of fiction and non-fiction texts that work to both inspire the pupils and prepare them for the challenges of the GCSE English Language and Literature courses.
+The focus remains on developing maturity and excellence in reading and writing responses; students are exposed to a broad range of fiction and non-fiction texts that work to both inspire the pupils.

-Therefore, Year 9 students are introduced to GCSE literary texts and core GCSE examination questions.
-Students read, study and perform Shakespeare’s Macbeth, analysing Shakespeare’s verse and evaluating the significance of the play’s socio-historical context.
-They are also introduced to poems from the OCR Poetry Anthology, developing their critical and creative responses and their ability to derive meanings from ‘unseen’ texts.
+Year 9 students read and study Shakespeare’s ‘Romeo and Juliet’, analysing Shakespeare’s verse and evaluating the significance of the play’s socio-historical context.
+They are also introduced to more seminal literature in the form of Golding’s ‘Lord of the Flies’ and a range of 19th and 20th Century conflict poetry from key writers such as Owen, Armitage, and Achebe, developing their critical and creative responses and their ability to derive meanings more independently.

 The development of the students’ written composition, be it fiction or non-fiction texts, forms an integral part of the Year 9 curriculum.
-Building on from Year 7 and 8, students consolidate their conscious use of language for specific purposes and audiences.
-Using the AQA GCSE English Language writing questions as stimuli, significant class and homework time is dedicated to the key skills of planning, drafting and editing.
+Building on from Year 7 and 8, students consolidate their conscious use of language for specific purposes and audiences with a dedicated unit on exploring ‘narrative voice’, using a range of stimuli from the 16th right up to the 21st Century.

 In Year 10, students become increasingly fluent and literate in the AQA GCSE English Language and OCR GCSE English Literature specifications.